 Carpet Court

 As the name suggests, carpet courts, similar in nature in terms of speed and bounce to a grass court, use the covering of artificial turfs or thick textile surfaces with rubber matting.
 While artificial turfs are laid over a concrete base for recreational play, the rubber matting textile coverings are used for competitive indoor tennis.
-Carpet courts have been discontinued for ATP Tour since 2009 and WTA Tour tournaments after 2018.
+Carpet courts have been discontinued for the ATP Tour since 2009 and WTA Tour tournaments after 2018.

 Classification of Tennis Courts on Pace Rating